kwaldenphd/searching/README.md

 ### Brackets

-23. Brackets (or parenthesis) function much like parenthesis work in a mathematical operation.
+23. Brackets (or parentheses) function much like parenthesis work in a mathematical operation.

 24. For example `12 + 2 x 2` has a different result than `12 + (2 x 2)`.